Helping Get You Maximum Compensation Since 1955

 - Nausea and vomiting

-The gravity of symptoms is entirely dependent on the nature of the injury – mild, moderate or severe.
+The gravity of symptoms depends entirely on the nature of the injury – mild, moderate, or severe.

-Otherwise referred to as concussion, mild traumatic brain injury may send you into a comma for 30 minutes or less.
+Otherwise referred to as a concussion, mild traumatic brain injury may send you into a coma for 30 minutes or less.
 In most cases, symptoms appear at the time of the damage or shortly afterwards.
-At times, they may not even develop for a number of days or weeks.
-Mild TBI injury symptoms are usually momentary and take a few hours, days or weeks to clear up.
+At times, they may not even develop for several days or weeks.
+Mild TBI injury symptoms are usually momentary and take a few hours, days, or weeks to clear up.
 However, they can take months or even longer.

-In severe traumatic brain injury, the victim is bound to be in a comma for 24 hours or more.
-This type of brain injury exhibits the same kind of symptoms as seen in individuals suffering from mild TBI; however, in the former, they are more severe take a long time.
+In severe traumatic brain injury, the victim is bound to be in a coma for 24 hours or more.
+This type of brain injury exhibits the same kind of symptoms as seen in individuals suffering from mild TBI; however, in the former, they are more severe and take a longer time.

 Diagnosis